jeongeun980906/RL-Finetunning-Flow-matching-model/README.md

-# RL Finetunning for Flow matching model
+# RL Finetuning for Flow matching model
-This repository contains the tutorial for finetunning flow matching model with reinforcement learning (PPO).
+This repository contains the tutorial for fine-tuning flow matching model with reinforcement learning (PPO).

 The formulation is from [DDPO](https://rl-diffusion.github.io/) paper.

-## 1. Train original flow matching model and classifer
+## 1. Train the original flow matching model and classifier
 [flow_matching.ipynb](flow_matching.ipynb)

 ![original_policy](./assets/ori.png)